DocKDE/pdbman/README.md

 pdbman myfile.pdb command1 / command2 / command3
 ```

-This makes it easier to use pdbman in scripts but will also make the output less legible when calling several queries in succession.
+This makes it easier to use pdbman in scripts but will also make the output less legible when calling several
+queries in succession.

 #### Load commands from file

 If many commands are to be executed in an automated fashion, they can be saved in a file and called from there.
 In this case the `--file` (short: `-f`) option needs to be given, followed by the name of the file which holds the commands to be executed:

 ```
-pdbman myfile.pdb -f mycommands.txt
+pdbman myfile.pdb -f commands.txt
 ```

 `pdbman` expects one command per line in the given file: